cyfml/OPSTL/README.md

 ### Contact

-Feel free to contact me if you have additional questions or have interests in semantic segmentation based on light field camera.
-Please drop me an email at cyf236510120@gmail.com
+Feel free to contact me if you have additional questions or have interests in skeleton-based self-supervised action recognition.
+Please send me an email at cyf236510120@gmail.com